Law enforcement, community reacts to Kings County employee and off-duty Lemoore officer murder-suicide

-HANFORD, California (KGPE) – Family and friends did not want to go on camera but many tell us Jonathan Diaz was an excellent person and police officer for Lemoore PD.
+HANFORD, California (KSEE) – Family and friends did not want to go on camera but many tell us Jonathan Diaz was an excellent person and police officer for Lemoore PD.

 On Sunday, there was a small makeshift memorial in front of the Lemoore Police Department in memory of 31-year-old Jonathan Diaz.